 Work, Study and Other Permits

 Before you can enter South Africa, you need to have a visa.
 At the port of entry, your visa will be replaced with a temporary residence permit which states how long you may stay and for what purpose.
-You need to apply for specific permits before you come to the country.
+You need to apply for specific visas before you come to the country.

 Permit applications are governed by the Immigration Act, 2002.

 The Act and Regulations are comprehensive in so far as the requirements to obtain a residence permit are concerned.

 There are different types of work visas: